 >The Cetatile Ponorului Cave is the most impressive karst formation in the Apuseni Mountains.

 > Balileasa Uvala is a terrain with many sinkholes surrounded by forested tops.
-On the dividing top between the Balileasa Basin – Cetatile Ponorului and the hydro-graphical basin of the Galbena River, there are touristic attractions worth visiting: the Pit Hole from Barsa, the Glacier from Bortig and the Focul Viu Glacier.
+On the dividing top between the Balileasa Basin – Cetatile Ponorului and the hydro-graphical basin of the Galbena River, there are touristic attractions worth visiting: Barsa cave, Zăpodie cave, Black cave, the Underground Glacier from Bortig and the Focul Viu Glacier (Living fire glacier).

->The Bortig Pit Cave that shelters the Bortig Glacier impresses with its dimensions.
-It is 40m deep and 35m in diameter.
-It is the second underground glacier in Romania after the Scarisoara Glacier.
+>The Bortig Pit Cave that shelters the Bortig Underground Glacier is impresses with its dimensions.
+It is 55 m deep and 35m in diameter.
+It is the second underground glacier as dimensions in Romania after the Scarisoara Glacier.

 >The Focul Viu Glacier (The Flaring Fire) is the third underground glacier in size in the Apuseni Natural Park and in the country.
 At the mouth cave there is a wooden balcony where you can admire the ice formations.

-The cave floor is covered by ice and snow.
-In the middle of the cave there is a heap of rotten wood covered by ice and snow.
+Ice and snow covers the cave floor and in the middle of the main hall there is a heap of rotten wood covered also by ice and snow.
 At the end of the hall there are the ice columns that vary in size from year to year.

-Access to the Focul Viu Glacier: on the yellow dot circuit that links Padis to Cheile Galbenei.
+Access to the Focul Viu Glacier: on the yellow dot circuit that links Padis to Galbenei gorges.
 From this trail another trail parts with double yellow dot mark that takes you to the Piatra Galbenei Lookout Point.
 From the bifurcation the round trail takes around 1h.
-Piatra Galbenei offers a lookout of the whole Galbenei Basin, The Ruginoasa Pit attracting your attention.
+Galbenei rocks offers a lookout of the whole Galbenei Basin and meanwhile The Ruginoasa Pit is attracting your attention.

-The path continues to the first entrance of the Ghetarul de la Barsa Cave.
+The path continues to the first entrance of the Barsa Cave.

 A deviation marking double yellow dot goes to the main entrance in this glacier, as well as to the Zapodie Cave, inaccessible to tourists.
 The Zapodie Cave has a large entrance, of 8m on 4m and a large underground network of over 7km of lakes and waterfalls.
 The final lake in this cave was crossed with an independent diver in 1974, doing the junction with the Black Cave.

-The Black Cave, the Ghetarul de la Barsa Cave as well as the Zapodie Cave can be visited only with a caving equipment, by obtaining the specific notices of the Romanian legislation.
+The Black Cave, Barsa Cave and as well as the Zapodie Cave can be visited only with a caving equipment, by obtaining the specific notices of the Romanian legislation.

-From the Ghetarul de la Barsa Cave the yellow trail marking continues up to the Balileasa Basin and then to the forest road that goes to the Glavoi Glade.
+From Barsa Cave the yellow trail marking continues up to the Balileasa Basin and then to the forest road that goes to the Glavoi Glade.

 - if you have questions regarding the trails, do not hesitate to ask the mountain rescuers that are present during summertime in the Glavoi Glade.